 Term 5: Relationships

 The spiral formation of the planned scheme provides children with the opportunity to regularly review their learning and successfully build on what they already know and understand.
 This supports all children to make progress throughout each unit.
 Meeting the needs of individual pupils Additional support for any pupils who may require it, including those with SEND or those who speak English as an additional language, will be made as appropriate by class teachers.

 The Puzzles and what children learn

-Celebrating Difference focuses on similarities and differences and teaches about diversity, such as disability, racism, power, friendships, and conflict; children learn to accept everyone’s right to ‘difference’, and most year groups explore the concept of ‘normal’; bullying – what it is and what it isn’t, including cyber and homophobic bullying
+Celebrating Difference focuses on similarities and differences and teaches about diversity, such as disability, racism, power, friendships, and conflict; children learn to accept everyone’s right to ‘difference’ and most year groups explore the concept of bullying.

 Should you have any further questions about the teaching of PSHE at Maple Infants’ please do speak to the class teacher in the first instance.